Mark is head of Pump Court Chambers Regulatory and Disciplinary Team. He has a wide range of experience in regulatory and disciplinary cases.

 Mark has special expertise in relation to Care Homes.
 He has appeared before the Care Standards Tribunal appealing decisions by the Care Quality Commission in relation to Care Homes and Domicilliary Care Providers.
+He is regularly instructed to advise Care Home Owners and the Providers of Domicilliary Care when they respond to Notices of Proposal, through to drafting grounds of appeal challenging decisions of the CQC.
 He has been involved in cases involving nurses accused of misconduct before the NMC in relation to residents in care homes and he has been involved in criminal cases involving a care home worker who was accused of ill-treating residents who lacked capacity.

 In relation to disciplinary cases, Mark represents registrants / members before their disciplinary bodies.
 Mark is able to advise and represent Police Officers subject to UPP's and matters relating to their conduct and performance.
 In addition, Mark is a Legal Adviser to the General Pharmaceutical Council (GPhC), the Association of Chartered Certified Accountants (ACCA), the Nursing and Midwifery Council (NMC), the Chartered Institute of Legal Executves (CiLEX) and the General Chiropractic Council (GCC).
 Mark is a Disciplinary Panel member of the Taxation and Disciplinary Board (TDB).